mosip/mosip-helm/charts/idp/README.md

 ## Introduction

-idp is  part of the kernel modules, but has a separate Helm chart so as to install and manage it in a completely indepedent namespace.
+IDP is part of the IDP modules, but has a separate Helm chart so as to install and manage it in a completely indepedent namespace.

 ## Prerequisites